bluestorm/cloudbuster/README.md

 ## Using CloudBuster

-Nothing!
+You don't need to do a thing!
 The plugin automatically flushes entry, category and asset urls from Cloudflare when they're created, updated or deleted.